What are swatches?

 Swatches are small, but very useful visual indicators that display the colors, patterns and materials in which a product is available to customers.

 Instead of displaying the options as plain text, swatches provide a more intuitive and engaging way for customers to interact with the available choices.
 You can either use color hex codes, the variant images or upload your own custom swatch images to display on your product variants.
+Some examples of color swatches in the Mode theme:

 How to set up swatches